 Generations shape the workplace, culture and how marketers can reach them as consumers.
 Generation-Z is no different in those ways than the generations before them.
 What makes Gen-Z unique is their desire for creativity, cutting-edge technology and being able to share the experiences they make online.

-4:00PM – 4:15PM: Welcome
+4:00PM – 4:10PM: Welcome

 5:25PM – 5:55PM: Panel 3: Networking in the New Normal

 Breakout Session 2: Intergenerational Communications in the Workplace

 “They’re so entitled.”
 “He’s out of touch.”
 Stereotypes abound among the various generations in the workplace.
 Baby boomers came of age at a very different time than those just starting their careers.
 And where do Gen X’ers fit in?
 Learn how other generations may interpret your approach to work in this fascinating panel.

 Breakout Session 3: Networking in the New Normal

 “It’s not what you know, but who you know,” as the saying goes.
 But when it seems like the entire world is working remotely, how do you meet new contacts or find a mentor to guide you as you enter the workplace?
 Attend our panel to find out!

 Panel 1: Posts with Purpose